laheller/The-great-Android-native-library-collection/README.md

 # Info
-As the repo name says, it's a collection of various prebuilt native shared and static libraries for Android.
-All libraries were built from sources and the build output installed to a "prefix" destination directory.
+As the repo name says, it's a collection of various prebuilt native shared and static libraries for Android.<br/> All libraries were cross-compiled from sources using the [Android NDK](https://developer.android.com/ndk) and the build output installed to the [prefix](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.72/autoconf.html#Default-Prefix) destination directory.
 Finally the content of destination directory was compressed to a single downloadable package.
 See the table below.

 |Name|Version|Download|Dependencies|Notes|
 |-|-|-|-|-|